Pulse-width modulation: Power delivery

 Light dimmers for home use employ a specific type of PWM control.
-Home-use light dimmers typically include electronic circuitry which suppresses current flow during defined portions of each cycle of the AC line voltage.
+Home-use light dimmers typically include electronic circuitry that suppresses current flow during defined portions of each cycle of the AC line voltage.
 Adjusting the brightness of light emitted by a light source is then merely a matter of setting at what voltage (or phase) in the AC half-cycle the dimmer begins to provide electric current to the light source (e.g. by using an electronic switch such as a triac).
-In this case the PWM duty cycle is the ratio of the conduction time to the duration of the half AC cycle defined by the frequency of the AC line voltage (50 Hz or 60 Hz depending on the country).
+In this case the PWM duty cycle is the ratio of the conduction time to the duration of the half AC cycle defined by the frequency of the AC line voltage (50 or 60 Hz depending on the country).

 These rather simple types of dimmers can be effectively used with inert (or relatively slow reacting) light sources such as incandescent lamps, for example, for which the additional modulation in supplied electrical energy which is caused by the dimmer causes only negligible additional fluctuations in the emitted light.
-Some other types of light sources such as light-emitting diodes (LEDs), however, turn on and off extremely rapidly and would perceivably flicker if supplied with low frequency drive voltages.
+Some other types of light sources such as light-emitting diodes (LEDs), however, turn on and off extremely rapidly and would perceivably flicker if supplied with low-frequency drive voltages.
 Perceivable flicker effects from such rapid response light sources can be reduced by increasing the PWM frequency.
 If the light fluctuations are sufficiently rapid (faster than the flicker fusion threshold), the human visual system can no longer resolve them and the eye perceives the time average intensity without flicker.

 In electric cookers, continuously variable power is applied to the heating elements such as the hob or the grill using a device known as a simmerstat.
 This consists of a thermal oscillator running at approximately two cycles per minute and the mechanism varies the duty cycle according to the knob setting.
-The thermal time constant of the heating elements is several minutes, so that the temperature fluctuations are too small to matter in practice.
+The thermal time constant of the heating elements is several minutes so that the temperature fluctuations are too small to matter in practice.

 Voltage regulation

 PWM is also used in efficient voltage regulators.
-By switching voltage to the load with the appropriate duty cycle, the output will approximate a voltage at the desired level.
+By switching the voltage to the load with the appropriate duty cycle, the output will approximate a voltage at the desired level.
 The switching noise is usually filtered with an inductor and a capacitor.

 One method measures the output voltage.
 When it is lower than the desired voltage, it turns on the switch.
 When the output voltage is above the desired voltage, it turns off the switch.